kevinjalbert/kevinjalbert.github.io/source/articles/2016-09-30-lets-pry-into-ruby-objects.md

 * If a method is redefined in a lower level, it is only shown on the lowest level.
   * For example, a parent class and child class define same method.

-You can also modify the `ls` commnd with modifiers which you can learn more with `ls -h`.
+You can also modify the `ls` command with modifiers which you can learn more with `ls -h`.

 So we can see here that we have an `#empty?` defined under `ActiveSupport::Callbacks::CallbackChain#methods`.
 This sounds great, and my first thoughts is I can use `#empty?`.
 My only concern is what it's _actually_ checking.
 Again, `pry` to the rescue with `show-source`.